fsuri/Basil_SOSP21_artifact/README.md

 - **Supplementary**: All other microbenchmarks reported realistically represent Basil.

-## Artifacts
+## Artifact Organization <a name="artifact"></a>

-The artifact is spread across the following four branches.
+The artifact spans across the following four branches.
 Please checkout the corresponding branch when validating claims for a respective system.
 1. Branch main: Contains the Readme, the paper, the exeriment scripts, and all experiment configurations used.
 2. Branch Basil/Tapir: Contains the source code used for all Basil and Tapir evaluation
 3. Branch TxHotstuff: Contains the source code used for TxHotstuff evaluation